discordjs/guide/guide/interactions/buttons.md

 </DiscordMessages>

 ::: warning
 If you're using TypeScript you'll need to specify the type of components your action row holds.
-This can be done by specifying the component builder you will add to it using a generic parameter in `ActionRowBuilder`.
+This can be done by specifying the component builder you will add to it using a generic parameter in <DocsLink path="class/ActionRowBuilder"/>.

 ```diff
 - new ActionRowBuilder()